-My name is Katharina (Kate) Block and I am a Social Psychologist, who earned my Ph.D. at the University of British Columbia, Canada.
-I currently work as a SSHRC-funded Post-Doctoral Fellow at New York University with Dr. Andrei Cimpian and Dr. David Amodio.
-In November 2021, I am starting a position as assistant professor at the University of Amsterdam
+My name is Katharina (Kate) Block and I am a Social Psychologist, who earned her Ph.D. at the University of British Columbia with Dr. Toni Schmader and did a SSHRC-funded Post-Doctoral fellowship at New York University with Dr. Andrei Cimpian and Dr. David Amodio.
+I am now an assistant professor in Social Psychology at the University of Amsterdam.

 I am broadly interested in how stereotypes about the social groups we are members of (especially gender) influence how we think about ourselves (our self-concept).
 I look at this relationship at an explicit, and at a more automatic/implicit level.
 At the moment I am very interested in how gender stereotypes influence men and boys’ communal values (how much do they value helping and caring?) and their participation in communal roles (are they interested in becoming nurses, social workers, or teachers?
 Do they think they will participate in childcare?)